Horizon Air Flight 2658

 On April 15, 1988, Horizon Air Flight 2658, a regional passenger flight from Seattle to Spokane, Washington, crashed into multiple jetways after a runway excursion while landing at Seattle–Tacoma International Airport.
-The aircraft, a de Havilland Canada DHC-8-102 with 37 passengers and 3 crew members on board, was climbing out of Seattle–Tacoma International Airport when the right engine failed.
+The aircraft, a de Havilland Canada Dash 8 with 37 passengers and 3 crew members on board, was climbing out of Seattle–Tacoma International Airport when the right engine failed.
 As the crew lowered the landing gear, a fire broke out in the right engine nacelle.
 On landing, the aircraft suffered a loss of braking and directional control.
 The aircraft veered left off the runway and collided with several baggage carts and jetways before catching fire.
 Despite the aircraft being destroyed in the impact and fire, all 40 occupants survived the crash.

 Background

 Aircraft

 The aircraft involved in the accident was a de Havilland Canada DHC-8-102, manufactured by de Havilland Canada in December 1985.
 It made its first flight in 1986 and was then delivered to Horizon Air in February 1987, registered as N819PH.
 It had a total of 3,106 airframe hours and had experienced 4,097 takeoffs and landings before the accident.